 Position: PhD Student

-Cosme Gonzalez Ayani studied physics at the Universidad Autonoma de Madrid (UAM).
-Afterwards, he obtained a master degree in Nanoscience and molecular nanotechnology in the same university.
-Currently he is doing his PHD in condense matter physics in IMDEA Nanoscience, focusing his research in superconductivity.
+Cosme Gonzalez Ayani studied physics at the Universidad Autónoma de Madrid (UAM).
+Afterwards, he obtained a master's degree in nanoscience and molecular nanotechnology in the same university.
+Currently, he is doing his PHD in condense matter physics at IMDEA Nanociencia, focusing his research in superconductivity.